SpringMIST2025/SpringMIST2025.github.io/README.md

 **[Click here to submit an abstract](https://docs.google.com/forms/d/e/1FAIpQLScI_mkEGV41GwuDIaSZMCYBiKXhW9cPrEU_YQkhxDIBtWzmTA/viewform?usp=header)**

 ## Registration
-Registration will open shortly.
-The registration deadline will be **Friday 28th February 2025**.
+Registration is now open.
+The registration deadline is **Friday 28th February 2025**.

 - Registration for the conference is £142.
 This includes attendance for all three days, lunch for each day, and refreshments.
 - In addition, you may register for the three-course conference dinner on Tuesday 8th April, which will be held at College Court.
 The meal is £42.75.